What is Cybersecurity? A Simple Guide to Online Protection

 A report by IBM found that most organizations have faced more than one data breach.
 In a bid to compromise for the loss of revenue, 60 percent of organizations increased the price of their products or services.
 This implies that when you don’t invest in cybersecurity, you pay one way or another.
 When your competitors have strong security infrastructure, they can charge less by avoiding breaches – which will make your customers switch – a lesson many organizations learned the hard way.

-The IBM report also shows the importance of compliance and security automation.
+The IBM report also shows the importance of compliance and cybersecurity automation.
 Organizations with fully deployed security AI and automation spend $3.05 million less in breaches compared to those without these facilities.
 They also spend less time to contain a breach – 249 versus 323 days.

 Breaches don’t just cost money, but set them back significantly in terms of productivity.
 On average, it takes 277 to contain a data breach.
 This causes serious workflow disruptions and business downtime, especially for businesses that don’t have a dedicated security team to handle incidents.